-InSPACE-3 will be conducted inside the MSG work volume.
+InSPACE-3 is conducted inside the MSG work volume.
 The fluid sample in the vial assembly must be uniformly mixed prior to test operations.
-Thirty-six tests will be performed, two or three per day.
+Thirty-six tests are performed, two or three per day.
 The Vial Assemblies may be reused indefinitely after restoring an even distribution to the particles within the fluid.
-Video downlink will be monitored on the ground during testing and provided to the PI as desired.
+Video downlink is monitored on the ground during testing and provided to the PI as desired.
 Sample return of the Vial Assemblies is not required.
-Video imagery will be stored on 72 Mini-DVCAM tapes and 36 Hi-8 tapes for later return to the ground for more complete analysis.
+Video imagery is stored on 72 Mini-DVCAM tapes and 36 Hi-8 tapes for later return to the ground for more complete analysis.

-The crew will install the hardware into the MSG and as part of that uniformly distribute the particles in the fluid of the first Vial Assembly prior to installation in the hardware.
-Two DVCAM and one Hi-8 tape will be loaded into the video recorders in the video drawer.
-The crew member will next focus each optical train onto the particles in the center of the vial.
-A run is started by setting the current per the test matrix and then setting the pulse frequency of the current.
+The crew installs the hardware into the MSG, and as part of that, uniformly distributes the particles in the fluid of the first Vial Assembly prior to installation in the hardware.
+Two DVCAMs and one Hi-8 tape are loaded into the video recorders in the video drawer.
+The crew member next focuses each optical train onto the particles in the center of the vial.
+A run starts by setting the current per the test matrix and then setting the pulse frequency of the current.
 Both are simple adjustments of dial pots by the crew while observing digital displays of the values of each.
 Note that the current level controls the strength of the magnetic field applied to the MR fluid.
 A Field of View sweep and a focus sweep are performed right away with each optical train and then again about 20 minutes later.
-The experiment will run autonomously with ground monitoring for the next two to three hours.
+The experiment runs autonomously with ground monitoring for the next two to three hours.
 Another FOV sweep and focus sweep for each optical train is performed prior to removing the magnetic field from the vial by setting the current to zero.
 Another run may be started with the same vial assembly after remixing the particles in the fluid, or a different vial assembly may be used.
 Upon completion of all testing, the hardware is removed from the MSG.

 ISS Research Project-InSPACE-3